 That ROD allowed TxDOT to improve both US 290 and construct the parallel Hempstead Tollway along Hempstead Road.
 TxDOT ultimately plans to build the Hempstead Tollway, but current funding conditions mean that ultimate plan is not currently feasible and the tollway will not likely be built for 20 years.

 However, TxDOT wanted to make what US 290 improvements it could as soon as possible, and in June 2011 construction began at the I-610/US 290 interchange.
-As of early 2017 work is occurring on all 13 of our program projects from I-610 to near the Harris/Waller County line, a total of 38 miles.
+As of summer 2019 12 of our 13 projects are substantially complete from I-610 to near the Harris/Waller County line, a total of 38 miles.
 TxDOT will build initial improvements on US 290 from I-610 to SH 99 (Grand Parkway), please click on the FAQ above to see the details of what TxDOT is proposing.
 The US 290 footprint as approved in the program's FEIS will not change.

 Is commuter rail a part of the overall US 290 Program construction plan?

 It is, and the program's Major Investment Study (MIS) and traffic demand studies for this corridor indicate passenger rail in concert with managed toll lanes on Hempstead Tollway, five/six lanes in each direction on US 290 from I-610 to SH 6 and four lanes in each direction from SH 6 to the proposed SH 99/Grand Parkway are all needed for the projected traffic demand.
 The vision for the US 290 Program is multi-modal and TxDOT has identified a 50-foot reserve for high-capacity transit on the maps.
 There are also accommodations within the roadway border width (area between the frontage road and right-of-way line) for bike lanes along Hempstead.